The Essential Allman Brothers Band: The Epic Years

-The Essential Allman Brothers Band: The Epic Years is a greatest hits album by the Allman Brothers Band released in 2004.
-The album is put out by their former label, Epic Records, and is part of then-Sony BMG's The Essential series.
-The album has songs created by the band from their switch to Epic for their 1989 reformation until they left the label in 2003.
-What is now Sony Music Entertainment also owns the band's releases on Arista Records.
+The Essential Allman Brothers Band: The Epic Years is a greatest hits album by the Allman Brothers Band, released in 2004.
+The album was released by their former label,Epic Records, as part of Sony BMG's The Essential series.
+It features songs created by the band during their time with Epic Records, spanning from their 1989 reformation until their departure from the label in 2003.
+Sony Music Entertainment, which now owns the band's releases on Arista Records, and also manages this collection.